 This has to be a good thing, right?
 Unfortunately, no. The sugars from fruit juice are really no different to regular added sugar.
 Your body absorbs them just as fast, and they have just the same effect on your blood sugar levels.
 Using fruit juice concentrate is simply a clever ploy by the food industry to make your drinks sound healthier than they really are.

 You might also be interested to know where most of this fruit juice concentrate comes from.
 China is the world’s largest exporter of apple juice concentrate, and the largest importer of their product is the United States.

-All that sugar can lead to obesity and diabetes, as well as throwing your gut flora completely out of balance.
-That’s why in my Ultimate Candida Diet plan, I recommend that you avoid all fruits for the first stages, but reintroduce fruits like blueberries and green apples later on.
+All that sugar can lead to obesity and diabetes, as well as throwing your gut flora completely out of balance which can lead to a Candida overgrowth.
+That’s why in my Ultimate Candida Diet plan, I recommend that you mostly avoid fruits for the first stages, but reintroduce fruits like blueberries and green apples later on.